-Hungerhill School was designated as a National Teaching School in August 2015.
-We are the lead secondary school in the Doncaster Primary-Secondary Strategic Alliance, known as Partners in Learning, which has over a hundred member schools.
-We are also a National Support School with a large number of Specialist Leaders in Education and our Headteacher is both a National Leader of Education and Pupil Premium Reviewer.
+Teaching School Hungerhill School was designated as a National Teaching School in August 2015.
+We were the lead secondary school in the Doncaster Primary-Secondary Strategic Alliance, known as Partners in Learning, until September 2019 when we became known as Hungerhill Teaching School.
+We are also a National Support School with a large number of Specialist Leaders in Education and our Headteacher is a National Leader of Education.

-As a Teaching School we lead on a number of important teaching and learning initiatives which are founded on well-researched evidence-based practice including the development of a Maths Mastery Curriculum as well as a Reciprocal Reading Programme which develops both language and communication.
-We have strong links with a number of local universities which are supporting us with various Action Research projects.
-Our inquiry based practice is helping to ensure that our students have access to the very best teaching and learning, helping them to make outstanding progress.
+As a Teaching School we lead on a number of important teaching and learning initiatives which are founded on well-researched evidence-based practice including the development of a Maths Mastery Curriculum as well as a successful Doncaster wide SSIF bid, which focused on the implementation of a Reciprocal Reading Programme in Secondary schools to develops both language and communication.
+We have strong links with a number of local universities which are supporting us with various projects.
+In addition, we are a Lead School for ITT, working in partnership with The Sheffield SCITT, which is owned and run by Notre Dame High School, Sheffield.

 Please click the headings below for more information.